Cocofeat/Cocofeat.github.io/_pages/about.md

 # 🔥 News
+- [06/2024] One paper about "Reliable Federated Disentangling Network for Non-IID Domain Feature" was accepted by **IEEE Transactions on Big Data**.
 - [06/2024] One paper about "Reliable Segmentation of Multiple Lesions from Medical Image" was accepted by **Medical Physics**.
 - [05/2024] I have passed my Ph.D. defense, glad to be **Dr. Zou**.
 - [05/2024] One paper about "Confidence-aware multi-modality learning for eye disease screening" was accepted by **MedIA** [[Code]](https://github.com/Cocofeat/EyeMoSt/tree/main/MedIA%E2%80%9924).